-SEAS T-1: Data Management Strategy, Section 7.4.3 Modeling Tool Recommendation defines the strategy for the FX data modeling tool.
+The T-1: Data Management Strategy, Section 7.4.3 Modeling Tool Recommendation defines the strategy for the FX data modeling tool.
 The FX strategy is to standardize on an enterprise data modeling tool to be used by SEAS, IS/IP, and EDW Vendors.
 FX Data Dictionary content (e.g., required fields, constraints, valid values, etc.) resides in a central repository and can be exported through reports, Excel, PDF, and HTML formats.
+Erwin has been selected as the data modeling tool for the EDW physical data models.
+The data dictionary will be linked within the IGC tool.
+IGC is the central repository for current state view.

-SEAS T-1: Data Management Strategy, Section 8.3 Enterprise Metadata Management Tools recommends the use of a centralized metadata management tool for the storage, maintenance, and dissemination of metadata.
+The T-1: Data Management Strategy, Section 8.3 Enterprise Metadata Management Tools recommends the use of a centralized metadata management tool for the storage, maintenance, and dissemination of metadata.
 The FX projects will use a Metadata Manager to discover, collect, and centralize metadata from multiple sources across the Agency including applications, databases, data models, extract, transform, and load (ETL) tools, extract, load, and transform (ELT) tools, and BI tools.
 Because of the relationship between the FX Data Dictionary and metadata repository, some content will reside in both tools unless a consolidated suite is employed.
+IGC has been selected as the metadata management tool.